ramenspazz/Ising_Model_python/README.md

 ```

 ## Note
-All muultithreading appears to be working properly.
+All multithreading appears to be working properly.
 If this is not the case for you, let me know.